aitshuber/immunizecc/izu.md

 <div><div> </div></div>

-<div><div>The BCaT Network is an online community for Texas immunization coalitions to network and share coalition resources from TIP, Texas Department of State Health Services, the Centers for Disease Control and Prevention, Coalition Works, and many others.</div></div>
+<div><div>The BCAT Network is an online community for Texas immunization coalitions to network and share coalition resources from TIP, Texas Department of State Health Services, the Centers for Disease Control and Prevention, Coalition Works, and many others.</div></div>

 <div><div> </div><div>Immunization coalitions have the opportunity to learn from other members through discussion board posts and shared resources.
-Additionally, each coalition has their own page within the BCaT Network to interact with their members.</div></div>
+Additionally, each coalition has their own page within the BCAT Network to interact with their members.</div></div>

 <div><div> </div></div>